jncraton/networks-cpsc3410/lectures/04-more-python.md

 Benefits
 --------

-- No buffer overflows due to exact and correct one-time allocation
+- No buffer overflows thanks to exact and correct one-time allocation
 - Simplified and faster language internals (string-based names are guaranteed to never change)
 - Memory efficiency (all strings with the same value are the same string)